How a Skyocean Trade Works

 Step 4 — Automatic verification

 Skyocean’s compliance engine continuously monitors the knowledge graph.
 Once the set of attestations required for Cash Against Documents has converged — each of them present, each of them consistent — the engine automatically marks the trade as verified.
-For on-chain trades, this also unlocks the payment-release condition in the smart contract.
+For trades that use a smart contract, this also unlocks the payment-release condition.
 No human has to press a button.

-A new record is written to the knowledge graph — a payment source — capturing the rail (mobile money), the provider (MTN MoMo), the clearing network (GhIPSS), the settlement network (PAPSS), the amount, and the reference.
+A new record is written to the knowledge graph — a payment source — capturing the rail (mobile money), the provider (MTN MoMo), the clearing network, the amount, and the reference.

 Step 6 — Settlement

 • To the seller.
-Skyocean settles with the Paraguayan exporter under the agreed terms.
+Skyocean settles with the Brazilian producer/cooperative under the agreed terms.

 • To the institutional financier.
-Principal and contractual interest are settled through the banking rail per the agreement’s schedule.
+Principal and contractual interest are settled through the banking rail per the trade finance agreement’s schedule.

-A final closure record is written to the knowledge graph, linking every attestation, every payment source, and every settlement event to the original transaction identifier.
+A final closure record is written to the knowledge graph, linking every attestation, every payment source, and every settlement event to the original trade identifier.

 What this means for each audience